-"Spam" email is named
+"Spam" email is named after everyone's favorite delicacy.

-companies use spam, it becomes less effective.

-- Thus, spam is a common resource. - Like most common resources, spam is overused which is why we get so much of it!
+- Spam is rival: As more companies use spam, it becomes less effective. - Thus, spam is a common resource. - Like most common resources, spam is overused which is why we get so much of it!

+CONCLUSION
-CONCLUSION Public goods tend to be under-provided, while common resources tend to be over-consumed.
-These problems arise because property rights are not well-established: Nobody owns the air, so no one can charge polluters.
-Result: too much pollution.
-Nobody can charge people who benefit from national defense.
-Result: too little defense.

-The govt can potentially solve these problems with appropriate policies.
+- Public goods tend to be under-provided, while common resources tend to be over-consumed. - These problems arise because property rights are not well-established: - Nobody owns the air, so no one can charge polluters.
+Result: too much pollution. - Nobody can charge people who benefit from national defense.
+Result: too little defense. - The govt can potentially solve these problems with appropriate policies.